I Can't Stop Me: Background and release

+"I Can't Stop Me" was released as the lead single from Eyes Wide Open on October 26, 2020, by JYP Entertainment and Republic Records.
+It was choreographed by Jonte' Moaning, who had worked with Beyoncé for "Single Ladies", as well as Kiel Tutin and Leejung Lee, who previously collaborated for "More & More".
+The English version of "I Can't Stop Me" was released on November 30, 2020, as a digital single, and a Japanese version was included in the group's fourth compilation album #Twice4 on March 16, 2022.
+The Japanese lyrics were written by Natsumi Watanabe.
+A remixed version featuring Boys Like Girls was released on November 22, 2023, as part of Twice's The Remixes album.

 Composition

-"I Can't Stop Me" has been described as an '80s synthwave and pop song, with elements of disco.
+"I Can't Stop Me" has been described as an '80s synthwave and pop song with elements of disco, with inspiration pulled from Dua Lipa's "Physical".
 It is the group's first attempt at the retro-synth genre that has inspired the musical direction of their entire album.
 The song draws from European electronic and American synth-pop sound, supported by an arrangement of drum machines, "intoxicating" Latin beats, and "strong" instrumental sound.

 Lyrically, "I Can't Stop Me" talks about the conflict and duality of the good and bad of uncontrollable desires.
 Elaborating on the lyrics, member Dahyun stated, "It portrays the danger and anxiety that come from standing on the boundary between the good and bad.
 It also captures a provocative ambience that boldly crosses the line, which I feel that a lot of people will be surprised by seeing a new Twice that they've never seen before."
 She added that the track illustrates the group's "musical growth" the most amongst all tracks on the album.
 Justin Moran of Paper noted that the track is about "seduction and the ways we're constantly attracted to things we know we shouldn't want — things that are bad for us," through lines like, "I see the end, I know it's not right, I can't stop me, can't stop me."
 The song is composed in the key of A♯ minor, with a fast tempo of 150 beats per minute and runs for 3:25.